EnMasseProject/enmasse-workshop/README.md

 Select among the available plans.
 Select the "Create Project" in the drop-down box.

-Use the same value for the "name" field.
+Use the same value for the "name" and the "Project Name" fields.
 The address space will be provisioned and may take a few minutes.

 ![Provision](images/provision2.png)